Chicken Biryani (1 Cup) and Egg White (1 Large)

 Add Vegetables

-Incorporate non-starchy vegetables such as broccoli, spinach, or bell peppers with your meal.
-They can help slow down the digestion process and prevent rapid glucose spikes.
+Incorporate non-starchy vegetables like spinach, broccoli, or bell peppers into your meal.
+These can add fiber and help slow down the absorption of glucose.

 Include Healthy Fats